coderefinery/workshop-intro/video.md

 - From here you can also find important links and reference.

-- You can switch between view and edit modes (Please leave in view mode if you aren't actively using it):
+- You can switch between view and edit modes:
   ![View and edit modes at top](https://coderefinery.github.io/manuals/_images/hackmd--controls.png)

+  - You have to switch to edit mode once to get live updates (then you can go back to view)
+  - Please leave in view mode if you aren't actively using it

 - Someone watches these and will answer or raise relevant questions by voice.